dyka3773/Flock/Flock/Flock/ClientApp/src/components/Form.md

 * **value** : Assigns the default value of the input field.
 (Will be rendered as either value or placeholder depending of readonly is true or false)
 * **readOnly** : Describes weather the input field will be editable by the user.
 Readonly fields appear disabled-like to the user
 * **required** : Sets the html Required attribute.
 Its validated on form submission
-* **id** : A unique id used for the internal identification of react components, can be anything but it must be unique in the inputs array
+* **id** : A unique id used for the internal identification of react components, can be anything but it must be unique in the inputs array.
+This is required